 On top of tightening up the skin under your eyes, studies on mice suggest that caffeine, whether it's applied topically or ingested, may also act as a natural sunscreen, protecting your skin from sun damage [source: USA Today].
 And if you plan correctly, you can also enjoy a nice cup of hot tea in the process.
 For long-term skin care, you might want to consider investing in a good daily eye moisturizer.

-For more information on moisturizing and skin care, see the links on the next page.
+For more information on moisturizing and skin care, see the links below.